johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 that are not DNSSEC-signed would be able to use this.

-Obviously, also well-resourced parent zones with DNSSEC-signed child zones would be able to use this DDNS-based mechanism, but in those cases scanners plus generalized notifications would also work.
+Obviously, also well-resourced parent zones with DNSSEC-signed child zones would be able to use this DNS UPDATE-based mechanism, but in those cases scanners plus generalized notifications would also work.

+# DNS NOTIFY versus DNS Dynamic Update

+DNS NOTIFY and DNS Dynamic Update messages share several properties and are used to address similar issues.

+Both NOTIFY and UPDATE are "push" rather than "pull" messages and therefore very efficient.

+Both NOTIFY and UPDATE are used by one party (the sender) to inform another party (the recipient) that some piece of DNS information has changed and that as a consequence of this change the recipient of the message may want to also make a change to its DNS data.

-# What is a "NOTIFY"?
+## What is a "DNS NOTIFY"?

-A NOTIFY (as of {{!RFC1996}}) is a message, in DNS packet format, that allows one party to notify another that some DNS data elsewhere has changed.
+A NOTIFY (as per {{!RFC1996}}) is a message, in DNS packet format, that allows one party to notify another that some DNS data elsewhere has changed.
 It is only a hint and the recipient may ignore it.
 But if the recipient does listen to the NOTIFY it should make its own lookups